Three of the Big Four banks were ready with their data by July 1. Read more…

 Which organisations can I send my data to and from?

-Authorised deposit-taking institutions will be automatically included in open banking.
-Other companies able to receive and hold data will need to be "accredited entities that will adhere to appropriate security and privacy standards and have the capacity to provide financial compensation if things go wrong and they are found liable."
+Authorised deposit-taking institutions (banks) will be automatically included in open banking.
+Other companies able to receive and hold data will need to be authorised in order to accept and hold data through open banking.
+This is so they adhere to the security standards set by the government.

 What's an example of how open banking will work?